Parikrama: Girnar's Lili parikrama

 Lili Parikrama or Girnar Parikrama is a seven-day festival held at Mount Girnar in Junagadh district of Gujarat, India.
 The pilgrimage involves a climb of 10,000 steps to reach the top to the sacred Mount Girnar venerated by both Hindus and Jains.
-The Jains call it Mount Girnar.
+The Jains call it Girnar parikrama.
 Devotees from all over the country participate in the festival.
-Of the seven peaks of Girnar, five are important viz., Ambamata, Gorakhnath, Augadh, lord Neminatha Tonk or Guru Dattatreya as known by Hindus and Kalika.
-Bhavnath Shiv temple, Bhartruchari cave, Sorath Mahal, Bhim Kund and Shiv Kund.
-Devotees visit these sacred places during the parikarama.
+Of the seven peaks of Girnar, five are important viz., Ambamata, Gorakhnath, Augadh, Lord Neminatha Tonk or Guru Dattatreya as known by Hindus and Kalika.
+Devotees visit various sacred places during the parikarama, including the Bhavnath Shiv Temple, Dudheshwar Mahadev Temple, Damodar Kund, Bhartruchari Cave, Sorath Mahal, Bhim Kund and Shiv Kund.

 Narmada parikrama

 The importance of the Narmada River as sacred is testified by the fact that the pilgrims perform a holy pilgrimage of a Parikrama or Circumambulation of the river.
 The Narmada Parikrama, as it is called, is considered to be a meritorious act that a pilgrim can undertake.
 Many sadhus (saints) and pilgrims walk on foot from the Arabian Sea at Bharuch in Gujarat, along the river, to the source in Maikal Mountains (Amarkantak hills) in Madhya Pradesh and back along the opposite bank of the river.
 It is a 2600 km walk.
 The Parikrama is also performed along the southern bank from its source (Amarkantak hills) to the mouth (Bharuch) and returning along the northern bank, and it is considered to be of the highest religious efficacy.

 During the Narmada Parikrama, devotees have to pass through a place called Shulpaneshwar ki Jhari, a religious place in Gujarat with links dating back to the Mahabharata epic story.
 The legend says that the Pandavas returning victorious from Kurukshetra war were intercepted at Shulpaneswar by Eklavya and his group of tribal Bhils and looted them (Pandvaas) of all their belongings.
 Since then it is a custom that pilgrims on a Narmada Parikrama, while passing through this place, expect to be stripped of all their belongings leaving them with the bare essentials to carry on until some philanthropists give them donations on the way to carry on.
 With construction of the Sardar Sarovar Dam in Gujarat on the Narmada River, the Shulpaneshwar Temple has submerged under the reservoir, necessitating the pilgrims to take a circuitous route to continue on their journey.